the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-cultural-change.md

 Here, cultural change is defined as “inspiring a change in behaviour in persons/organisations, with a lasting impact, strengthening the core values of persons/organisation"

+This section will continue to describe where you will encounter cultural change.
+This is followed by short summaries of works on cultural change, written by Adrienne Marie Brown, William and Susan Bridges and John P. Kotter.

 (er-activism-cultural-change-when)=
 ## Where/when will you encounter cultural change?
 As your social environment is continuously changing, you're likely to experience some degree of cultural change on a daily basis.
 This might not feel like it, because the actual change that takes place will take months or even years.

 Generally, you will either be affected by cultural change, or, you want to invoke cultural change by adjusting existing practices yourself.

 When you're affected by cultural change taking place in your environment, it may be difficult to change your practises and behaviour.
 Cassandra Worthy wrote 'Change Enthusiasm' ({cite:ps}`Worthy2021change`) to provide you with exercises and tools to see changes as an opportunity for learning and growth.
 As an Early Career Researcher you may also have to deal with systemic cultural change in your discipline.
 The work by {cite:ps}`Kent2022change` contains recommendations that may support you in this change journey.

-You might be involved at your institute in a committee that is trying to update a policy, or add a new one (see the [Guide to Accelerate Public Access to Research Data](https://www.aplu.org/news-and-media/News/aplu-and-aau-issue-guide-to-accelerate-public-access-to-research-data) for some pointers that are applicable beyond a research data policy).
+You can also change the culture and get involved in committees that update policies, or add new ones (see the [Guide to Accelerate Public Access to Research Data](https://www.aplu.org/news-and-media/News/aplu-and-aau-issue-guide-to-accelerate-public-access-to-research-data) for some pointers that are applicable beyond a research data policy).
 You may be advocating to make your work environment more inclusive, at the office or within your research association.

-Below follow short summaries of work on cultural change, written by Adrienne Marie Brown, William and Susan Bridges and John P. Kotter.
+To provide you with some guidance to invoke cultural change, you can read the works summarised below:

 (er-activism-cultural-change-emergent-strategy)=